Create or Generate PDF file in Blazor

 NOTE

-Step 5: Next, include the following namespaces in that FetchData.razor file.
+Step 3: Include necessary namespaces in FetchData.razor file.

 @using Syncfusion.Pdf